 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 Improving Schools adheres to the APA reference style.
+View the APA guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.